 The Phoenix Art Museum

-Housed in a cool modern building in the heart of the revitalized downtown, the Phoenix Art Museum has a fascinating permanent collection.
+Housed in a cool modern building in the heart of the revitalized downtown, the Phoenix Art Museum has a lovely, nicely balanced permanent collection.
 It also offers a wide variety of interesting and unusual special exhibits, including regular photography exhibits drawn from the vast collection of the Center for Creative Photography at the University of Arizona.

 - In the City of Phoenix – including the art museum